WuCandice/Superstore-Sales-Analysis/README.md

 ## EXECUTIVE OVERVIEW:
 Superstore is a fictional retail company based in the United States.
 They specialize in selling furniture, office supplies, and technology products.
 This summer, they hired me as a Business Intelligence Analyst at their Seattle office.
-My role is to identify weaknesses and opportunities within their business.
-My goal is to help them enhance their business growth and profitability.
+My role is to identify weaknesses and opportunities within their business, and my goal is to help them enhance their business growth and profitability.

 ### Business Questions:
 - Which states and cities are generating the highest revenue?